 Learning how to use video light for wedding photography is the most challenging aspect for the majority of photographers.
 The key forms of lighting for wedding photography are summarized below:

 Set up back lighting

 You have a backlight in addition to your main (key) light.
 As you are aware, subject separation is the primary purpose of the backlight.
 The backlight adds dimension in addition to the primary light, which is what gives a picture a sense of depth.

 We won't dive too further into backlighting here because it is a whole separate topic.
 Simply stated, using backlighting gives you the creative freedom to experiment and take stunning pictures.

 The bounce technique is the simplest to set up and uses a minimal amount of wedding photography video light.
 In actuality, it covers using a single light.

 You just need to direct the video light at the wall or ceiling in the room if there is a white surface present to bounce the light off of.
 The end effect is a pleasing, soft, and homogeneous light that is great for portraits and getting ready images.

 Mix ambient lights with artificial lights

-For the best effect, you should be able to employ both natural light and video light for wedding photographer.
+For the best effect, you should be able to employ both natural light and LED video light for wedding photography.
 For instance, while photographing a wedding group or a couple outside against a sinking sun.
 Of course, a setting sun closer to the horizon will cause a metering headache, and you should ideally be shooting when the sun has truly gone down and not still at the horizon; the trouble is, for the best results in such conditions, you will need to blend both ambient and artificial lighting.